Esgrove/othellogame/python/README.md

 ```

 **Note:** Windows uses `python` by default for Python 3,
-whereas Mac will only have `python3` in path unless you are using pyenv for example.
+whereas Mac / Unix will only have `python3` in path unless you are using pyenv for example.

 There is a Batch script [othello.bat](./othello.bat) for easily running it on Windows.